Add To Favorites

 How do juicy oranges arrive at a grocery store in winter?
 Cargo trucks are on the road year-round.
 Create your own business fleet!

-Watch some cargo trucks.
+Invite students to watch short videos of various cargo trucks.
 What loads do they carry-furniture, animals, building materials, computers, food, mail, gasoline, or trash?
-Find out the names of parts on a cargo truck such as the cab, trailer, side-view mirrors, mud flaps, and axles.
+Have students investigate the names of parts on a cargo truck such as the cab, trailer, side-view mirrors, mud flaps, and axles.
 Many trucks have bright, colorful signs on the trailer's sides.
-The signs tell the name of the business and show a picture of what the truck is carrying.
+Ask students to share the reasons for these signs.

-Pretend you run your own business.
-What loads would your cargo truck carry?
-Choose a name for your business.
+Organize students into small groups.
+Inform them that they will run their own trucking business.
+The group will determine what loads their cargo trucks will carry, as well as why those particular products.
+Groups select a name for their business.
 Here are some ideas about how to make your own cargo truck.
 Use your imagination to make your own Trucks at Work.
 Design a whole fleet with recycled boxes to make your trailer and cab.

-Cover your art area with newspaper.
-Using the sides of the boxes as patterns, use Crayola® Scissors to cut construction paper to cover them.
-Use Crayola School Glue to glue paper to your trailer and cab.
+Students groups will be designing their own Trucks at Work using recycled boxes for the trailer and cab.
+Begin by asking groups to cover their work area with recycled newspaper.
+Distribute boxes, scissors and glue.
+Students will use the sides of the boxes as patterns, cutting them to selected sizes using Crayola® Scissors.
+Then cut construction paper to cover the cardboard sides.
+Use Crayola School Glue to glue paper to the trailer and cab.
 Air dry.

-Use Crayola Washable Markers and Crayola Gel Markers to design signs on both sides of your trailer and the cab.
-Bright colored letters outlined in another color will make your signs stand out.
+Students use Crayola Washable Markers and Crayola Gel Markers to design signs on both sides of the trailer and the cab.
+Bright colored letters outlined in another color will make signs stand out.

 Cut cab windows from white paper.
 Glue on to cab.
 Air dry.

 For a chrome effect, use Gel Markers to outline windows and doors, and draw windshield wipers, door handles, and hinges.
 To make mirrors, glue aluminum foil to construction paper.
-Glue onto a folded paper strip (to make it stand out) and then onto your truck.
-Add other details to make your truck unique.
+Glue onto a folded paper strip (to make it stand out) and then onto the truck.
+Encourage groups to add other details to make the truck unique.
 Glue the cab to the trailer.
 Air dry.

-Use Gel Markers to draw fancy spokes on your wheels.
-Glue wheels to your upside-down truck.
+Gel Markers can be used to draw fancy spokes on the wheels.
+Glue wheels to upside-down truck.
 Air dry.

 For axles, cut a thin, black strip of paper for each pair of wheels.
 Glue between wheels.
 Cut and glue mud flaps behind the last two pairs of wheels.
 Air dry.

-Explain to your classmates what your truck carries, the type of truck it is, and why your business is important to people.
+Provide time in the school day for student groups to explain to classmates what their trucks carry, the type of truck each is, and why their selected business is important to people.

 This powerful diorama pays tribute to Dr. Martin Luther King, Jr. Celebrate his historic civil rights speech on the step